-Are you looking to migrate to Australia but overwhelmed with where to live?
-If you’re wondering what is the best place to live in Australia so you can make the most of your new home, fear not… we’ve spoken to some of the best British Bloggers in Australia who are here to let you in on where they live and how it compares to back home in UK.
+Are you looking to find the best places to live in Australia?
+We’ve spoken to some of the best British Bloggers in Australia who are here to share where they live and how it compares to back home in UK.

 Moving to Australia can be such a huge decision to make, but if you’re unsure where to live in a country that’s 32 times the size of England, it can be a daunting idea to get your head around.

 Hopefully this post might help you decide on what city in Australia might be best for you.

 Table of Contents

 There are many Australia visas to consider but the Department of Immigration in Australia doesn’t exactly make it easy for anyone to actually understand what the visas mean.

 Luckily we’ve written a detailed post to let you know how you can gain permanent residency in Australia.
 Even if you’re coming over on a Working Holiday Visa in Australia or a Tourist Visa, check out this post.

 As we mentioned before, Australia is 32 times the size of England yet there’s a third of the people living over here.
 That’s right 24.6 million currently live in Australia.